Utilization Management

 Physicians and other healthcare providers are responsible for requesting prior authorization with us or with our partner, eviCore Healthcare.* Before any procedure or lab work, it’s a good idea to check with your provider to see if they’ve contacted us to verify if prior authorization is needed.

 You can check your benefits, coverage and which services require prior authorization – so you know what’s required before you have services performed or appointments made.
-Log into your member portal at hally.com or call the number on the back of your health plan ID card if you’d like more information, or if you’d like a copy of your coverage documents mailed to you.
+Log into your member portal at hally.com or call the number on your health plan ID card if you’d like more information, or if you’d like a copy of your coverage documents mailed to you.
 To locate providers in your network, check the Provider Directory here.

 How can I request prior authorization?